 Click Next

-NOTE! – It’s a bit surprising to see the Disk space requirement as 5 GB for the WinPE add-on.
+NOTE! – It’s surprising to see the Disk space requirement as 5 GB for the WinPE add-on.
 It includes Windows PE(x86) and Windows PE (AMD64).

 - Installing features….

-NOTE! – Windows Preinstallation Environment (WinPE – Windows PE) Add-on is installed on SCCM Server now.
+NOTE! – Windows Preinstallation Environment (WinPE – Windows PE) Add-on is installed on SCCM Server.

 - Click Close